mevianna/sbrc-quantum-computing-uav/README.md

 The following links provide additional details that contribute to the reproducibility of this study:
 - Selected databases and applied search strings: [Database Search Strategy](search-strategy.md)
-- Inclusion and exclusion criteria: [Eligibility Criteria](eligibility-criteria.md)
+- Inclusion and exclusion criteria: [Eligibility Criteria and Full-Text Assessment](eligibility-criteria-and-full-text-assessment.md)
 - Table with all articles assessed in the full-text stage (included and excluded): [Full-Text Articles Table](full-text-articles.md)

 # References